kindly-ai/kindly-starterkit-js/README.md

 6. Press "Show API key" and copy the API key to your clipboard.
 7. Paste the API key into the `KINDLY_API_KEY` field.

+#### Test your live integration

 Once the deployment process is done, click on "View app".
+Copy the URL and paste it into a dialogue webhook url.

 ## Getting started with local development